Sacramento, California: Rail service

 Amtrak provides passenger rail service to the city of Sacramento.
 The Sacramento Valley Rail Station is on the corner of 5th and I streets near the historic Old Town Sacramento and underwent extensive renovations in 2007.
-The station serves as a Sacramento Regional Transit District Light Rail terminus.
+The station serves as a SacRT light rail terminus.

 Amtrak California operates the Capitol Corridor, a multiple-frequency service providing service from the capital city to its northeastern suburbs and the San Francisco Bay Area.

-Sacramento is the northern terminus of the Amtrak California San Joaquins route which provides direct multiple-frequency passenger rail service to California's Central Valley as far as Bakersfield; Thruway Motorcoach connections are available from the trains at Bakersfield to Southern California and Southern Nevada.
-An additional service under this banner is expected to be routed through Midtown in 2020.
+Sacramento is the northern terminus of the Amtrak California Gold Runner route which provides direct multiple-frequency passenger rail service to California's Central Valley as far as Bakersfield; Amtrak Thruway connections are available from the trains at Bakersfield to Southern California and Southern Nevada.
+An additional service under this banner is expected to be routed through Midtown in 2026.

 Sacramento is a stop along Amtrak's Coast Starlight route which provides scenic service to Seattle via Klamath Falls and Portland to the north and Los Angeles via San Luis Obispo and Santa Barbara to the south.

 Amtrak's California Zephyr serves Sacramento daily and provides service to the east serving Reno, Salt Lake, Denver, Omaha, Chicago, and intermediate cities.

-The Sacramento Valley Rail Station provides numerous Thruway Motorcoach routes.
-One route serves the cities of Marysville, Oroville, Chico, Corning, Red Bluff,and Redding with additional service to Yreka and even Medford, Oregon.
+Sacramento Valley Station provides numerous Amtrak Thruway routes.
+One route serves the cities of Marysville, Oroville, Chico, Corning, Red Bluff, and Redding with additional service to Yreka and even Medford, Oregon.
 A second serves the cities of Roseville, Rocklin, Auburn, Colfax, Truckee, Reno, and Sparks.
-The third and final thruway motorcoach route serves Placerville, Lake Tahoe, Stateline Casinos, and Carson City, Nevada.
+The third and final Amtrak Thruway route serves Placerville, Lake Tahoe, Stateline Casinos, and Carson City, Nevada.
 Each of these routes provides multiple frequencies each day.

 Sacramento has the second busiest Amtrak station in California and the seventh busiest in the country.

-Altamont Corridor Express commuter rail service is expected to be routed through Sacramento in 2020.
+Altamont Corridor Express commuter rail service is expected to be routed through Sacramento in 2026.
 This service will utilize the Union Pacific's Sacramento Subdivision, the route of the original California Zephyr, where additional passenger capacity is available.

 Sacramento is expected to serve as the northern terminus of the California High-Speed Rail system.